 The Basics of Going to Court for a Family Violence Intervention Order

-The article The Basics of Going to Court for a Family Violence Intervention Order is written by Kate Da Costa, Senior Associate, Doogue + George Defence Lawyers.
+The article The Basics of Going to Court for a Family Violence Intervention Order is written by Kate Da Costa, Partner, Doogue + George Defence Lawyers.

-The current COVID-19 lockdown restrictions may be exposing cracks and widening divisions in family relationships and household dynamics that may have long existed under the surface.
+The COVID-19 lockdown restrictions may have exposed cracks and widened divisions in family relationships and household dynamics that may have long existed under the surface.
 Loss of income, increased alcohol consumption and social isolation can be a recipe for family violence.

-If you have found yourself needing, or being served with, a Family Violence Safety Notice, an Interim Family Violence Intervention Order, or an Application for a Family Violence Intervention Order, there are some simple things to know to help make the process of going to court for a Family Violence Intervention Order a little less overwhelming.
+If you have found yourself needing to apply for, or being served with, a Family Violence Safety Notice, an Interim Family Violence Intervention Order, or an Application for a Family Violence Intervention Order, there are some simple things to know to help make the process of going to court for a Family Violence Intervention Order a little less overwhelming.

 - Go to Court